 Marc Moreau on Wearing Different Hats & Capturing the Sounds in Your Head

 Two time Grammy-award-winning audio engineer and music producer Marc Moreau (Ziggy Marley, Madonna, Roger Waters, Rage Against the Machine) of The Root Studio has decades of recording industry experience and insight to share with those he trains as a Recording Connection mentor.
-Helping aspiring engineers and music makers develop personalized workflows that work for them and incorporating students’ projects into their lessons are two hallmarks of Marc’s hands-on approach to education.
+Helping teach aspiring audio engineers and music makers to develop personalized workflows that work for them and incorporating students’ projects into their lessons are two hallmarks of Marc’s hands-on approach to education.

 We recently connected with Marc to learn more about his journey into audio, pick his brain on engineering and producing one’s own tracks, and get his firsthand advice on how our students can set themselves up for success during their externships.

 What got you into audio in the first place?

 “I started like a lot of people, as a musician.
 Guitar was my main instrument but I played around a little bit on piano when I was younger.
 I remember as I was starting to try to figure out songs, I had this Beatles songbook.
 When I got it, I was so excited because I was like, ‘Okay, now I’m going to know what to play and have all the chords…The chords were kind of right, but once I learned it [I realized], ‘Well, this is not how the records sounds.’…So that was my first insight into all the unique things that go on in music, and variations on all the standard stuff…I would listen to the songs and play along to try to see what they were doing.
 Once I’d figured out the chords, there was this sound, and it was like ‘How are they getting that sound?’”